Git-Leon/myslides/md/zipcodeevents-breaking-into-tech.md

 -
 #### Collaborative environment
-* Yeah, tech has that
+* Resolving technical issues requires technical help
+* No one person can resolve, or even be aware of, all problems in tech
+* This creates very collaborative environments in the tech sector
+* "If you're the smartest person in the room, you're in the wrong room"
+  * Mark Cuban

 -
 #### Work in morning, kids in afternoon
-* Yeah, tech has that
+* Because of the advancements in telecommunications, employers of technologists allow employees to work very flexibly
+* Tech-employers are very well known for creating workplace-accomadations due to a particular lifestyle (parent, adjunct, etc.)
+  * Many tech companies have wellness and recreational centers on-site.

+* Tech-employees are valuable and employers are aware that a single well-skilled employee can account for the jobs of tens, hundreds, and even thousands of employees.

 -
 #### Video Conference with Coworkers
-* Yeah, tech has that

--
-# You're right for tech if
-* The smartest person in the room.
-	* If you're the smartest person in the room, you're in the wrong room - Mark Cuban
+* Part of the telecommunication advancements in recent history
+* Remote video conference is becoming increasingly common